aeyobd/dwarfs/thesis/results.md

 As discussed in Chapters -@sec:introduction and -@sec:observations, this thesis aims to test whether Galactic tides are responsible for the extended density profiles of Scl and UMi.
 In this Chapter, we analyze tailored N-body simulations, using the methods described in Chapter [-@sec:methods], to assess the tidal impact of the Galactic potential.
 To anticipate our main conclusion, we find that tides drive dark matter loss in both systems but leave their compact stellar components largely unaffected.
 The Large Magellanic Cloud (LMC) has the potential of substantially perturbing Scl's and even UMi's orbit, yet the resulting tidal effects are still too weak to account for the extended outer profiles.
 Our simulations thus demonstrate that recent tides are unlikely to have altered the stellar structure of Scl or UMi.

 In this Chapter, we consider Scl first, describing tidal effects from the MW on its dark matter and stellar components.
 Next, we consider how accounting for the LMC may affect our conclusions.
-We then similarly analyze UMi, considering in turn the dark matter evolution, stellar evolution, and orbital effects of the LMC.
+We then analyze UMi, considering in turn the dark matter evolution, stellar evolution, and orbital effects of the LMC.

 # Tidal effects on Sculptor